-As discussed below, the ET Compensation Committee, the ETO Compensation Committee (prior to the Energy Transfer Merger) is responsible for the compensation policies and compensation level of the named executive officers.
+As discussed below, the ET Compensation Committee, the ETO Compensation Committee (prior to the Energy Transfer Merger) is responsible for the compensation policies and compensation level of our executive officers, including the named executive officers.
 In this discussion, we refer to ET Compensation Committee and the ETO Compensation Committee prior to the Energy Transfer Merger as the "ET Compensation Committee."